seonWKim/blog_os/README.md

     - used at the low level to detect key presses and releases

 - Memory protection
     - Segmentation
         - Situation back then was that CPU only used 16-bit addresses, which limited the amount of addressable memory to 64KiB
         - To make more than 64 KiB accessible, additional segment registers were introduced, each containing an offset address
         - CPU automatically added this offset on each memory access
         - Protection mode was later added
         - the segment descriptor contain an index into a local or global descriptor table, which contains(in addition to an offset address), the segment size and access permissions
         - Virtual Memory
             - Instead of directly accessing the storage device, a translation step is performed first
             - virtual address -> translation -> physical address
                 - physical address is always unique
                 - 2 different virtual addresses might point to the same physical address
             - But (external) fragmentation occurs ....
                 - this is the reason why segmentation is no longer used often
     - Paging
         - Provides both the virtual and physical memory space into small, fixed-sized blocks(pages)
             - blocks of the physical address spaces are called frames
         - contiguous virtual memory can be mapped to non-contiguous physical memory
         - But still, internal fragmentation occurs e.g. when process needs 101 bytes of memory when page size is 50 bytes
             - but does not require defragmentation and makes the amount of fragmentation predictable
         - Page tables
             - segmentation uses an individual segment selector register for each active memory region, but this isn't possible in paging
                 - paging uses page tables instead
             - every program has its own page table
                 - a pointer to the current active table is stored in a special CPU register(`CR3` for `x86`)
                     - the job of the OS is to load this register with the pointer to the correct page table before running each program instance
                 - on each memory access, the CPU reads the table pointer from the register and looks up the mapped frame
                     - entirely done in the hardware side
                     - to speed up translation, special hardwares are used
             - Multi-level page tables
                 - to reduce wasted memory by unused entries
                 - it can dramatically reduce the number of entries(but still, it can have unused entries)
                 - higher level permissions will restrict lower level page's permission as well
             - TLB
                 - multilevel paging is expensive because each translation requires N memory accesses
                 - TLB caches last few translations
                 - kernel must manually update the TLB whenever it modifies the page table

+- Implement page tables
+    - Identity mapping
+        - Identity map virtual pages to physical pages
+            - the physical addresses of page tables are also valid virtual addresses so that we can easily access the page tables of all levels starting from the CR3 register
+        - The downside is that it's hard to find contiguous virtual memory address space
+    - Map at a fixed offset
+        - Use a separate memory region for page table mappings
+            - e.g. Using `10 TiB ~` virtual address space to map directly to physical memory
+        - Only possible when the virtual address space is much larger than the physical memory space
+        - Downside is that we need to create a new mapping whenever we create a new page table
+    - Map the complete physical memory
+        - allows kernel to access arbitrary physical memory, including page table frames of other address spaces
+        - virtual memory space that are mapped to physical memory space no longer contains unmapped pages
+        - downside is that additional page tables are needed for storing the mapping of the physical memory
+    - Huge pages
+        - size of 2MiB for the mapping, instead of the default 4KiB pages
+        - 32 GiB of physical memory only requires 132 KiB for page tables
+        - Huge pages are also more cache efficient since they use fewer entries in the TLB
+    - Temporary mapping
+        - Mapping the page table frames only temporarily (when we need to access them)
+    - Recursive page tables
+        - requires no additional page tables at all
+        - map the page tables recursively
+        - by using recursive page tables, we effectively reserve a part of the virtual address space and map all current and future page table frames to that space
+        - CPU assumes that every entry in the level 4 table POINTS TO THE level 3 table
+          - so in recursive page tables, CPU will treat level 4 table as level 3 table(when recursive pages are found)
           -